aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 ```

 Sets value determining if memory optimization should be performed before saving the document.
 Default value for this property is  false .

+ **Remarks:**

 Setting this option to  true  can significantly decrease memory consumption while saving large documents at the cost of slower saving time.

 **Parameters:**
 | Parameter | Type | Description |